Reid Detmers: College career

 After graduating high school and forgoing his late-round 2017 draft selection, Detmers honored his commitment to play college baseball for the Louisville Cardinals.
-Detmers went 4–2 with a 4.85 ERA and 69 strikeouts in 55 2/3 innings pitched as a freshman.
-He spent the following summer playing for the Brewster Whitecaps of the Cape Cod Baseball League, where he focused on correcting his mechanics, and was named East Division MVP at the league's All-Star Game.
+He went 4–2 with a 4.85 ERA and 69 strikeouts in 55 2/3 innings pitched as a freshman.
+He spent the following summer playing for the Brewster Whitecaps of the Cape Cod Baseball League, where he focused on correcting his mechanics.
+In seven games, Detmers went 1–3 with a 4.55 ERA and 29 strikeouts.
+He was named East Division MVP at the league's All-Star Game.

 Detmers was named the Cardinals' Friday night starter going into his sophomore year.
-He finished the season with 2.78 ERA and 167 strikeouts in 113 1/3 innings and tied the school record for wins in a season with 13 to four losses and was named the Atlantic Coast Conference's (ACC) Pitcher of the Year, first team All-ACC, a first team All-American by the American Baseball Coaches Association and the National Collegiate Baseball Writers Association.
+He finished the season with 2.78 ERA and 167 strikeouts in 113 1/3 innings and tied the school record for wins in a season with 13 to four losses and was named the Atlantic Coast Conference's (ACC) Pitcher of the Year, first-team All-ACC, a first-team All-American by the American Baseball Coaches Association and the National Collegiate Baseball Writers Association.
 In 2019, He was selected for the United States collegiate national team.

 Detmers entered his junior season on the watch list for the Golden Spikes Award and as a top prospect for the 2020 Major League Baseball draft.
-Detmers went 4–0 with a 1.23 ERA and 48 strikeouts in 22 innings pitched before the season was cut short due to the coronavirus pandemic.
-He was named a first team All-American by the Collegiate Baseball Newspaper.
+He went 4–0 with a 1.23 ERA and 48 strikeouts in 22 innings pitched before the season was cut short due to the coronavirus pandemic.
+He was named a first-team All-American by the Collegiate Baseball Newspaper.

 Professional career

 Draft and minor leagues

-The Los Angeles Angels selected Detmers in the first round, with the tenth overall selection, in the 2020 Major League Baseball draft.
+The Los Angeles Angels selected Detmers in the first round, with the 10th overall selection, in the 2020 Major League Baseball draft.
 He signed with the Angels on June 28 for a $4.67 million signing bonus.
 Detmers was assigned to the Double-A Rocket City Trash Pandas at the beginning of the 2021 minor league season.
 In June 2021, Detmers was selected to play in the All-Star Futures Game.
 He was promoted to the Triple-A Salt Lake Bees after posting 3.50 ERA with 97 strikeouts against 18 walks in 54 innings with the Trash Pandas.
-In his only start for the Bees on July 24, Detmers allowed only 3 hits in 6 scoreless innings while striking out 9 in a 6–0 victory over Las Vegas.
+In his only start for the Bees, on July 24, Detmers allowed only three hits in six scoreless innings while striking out nine in a 6–0 victory over Las Vegas.